xak2000/nomad/website/source/docs/job-specification/network.html.md

   </tr>
 </table>

-The `network` stanza specifies the networking requirements for the task, including the minimum bandwidth and port allocations.
+The `network` block specifies the networking requirements for the task, including the minimum bandwidth and port allocations.
 When scheduling jobs in Nomad they are provisioned across your fleet of machines along with other jobs and services.
 Because you don't know in advance what host your job will be provisioned on, Nomad will provide your tasks with network configuration when they start up.

-Nomad 0.10 enables support for the `network` stanza at the task group level.
-When the `network` stanza is defined at the group level with `bridge` as the networking mode, all tasks in the task group share the same network namespace.
+Nomad 0.10 enables support for the `network` block at the task group level.
+When the `network` block is defined at the group level with `bridge` as the networking mode, all tasks in the task group share the same network namespace.
 This is a prerequisite for [Consul Connect](/guides/integrations/consul-connect/index.html).
 Tasks running within a network namespace are not visible to applications outside the namespace on the same host.